untillpro/scm4j/scm4j-vcs-api/README.md

 	archives javadocJar
 }
 ```
-The `gralde build` command will produce 3 JARs.
+After that the `gralde build` command will produce 3 JARs.

 # See also